pablobm/pygame-tutorial/00100-simplest-pygame-program/text.md

 ## Questions

-1. Run the program.
+1. Type the program and run it.
 What does it do?
 1. Explain in your own words what this program does at each step
 1. How would you make the window be 640 pixels wide and 480 pixels high?